 Books make the world better – through story, research, long-form narrative, education, expert research and literacy.
-So we work to make our web app, Consonance, the best publishing management system in the world.
-We are ten years old in 2021, we’ve bootstrapped ourselves to profit – and we’re growing.
+So we work to make our Rails/React web app, Consonance, the best publishing management system in the world.
+We are twelve years old in 2023, we’ve bootstrapped ourselves to profit – and we’re growing.

 Our clients’ users work in editorial, production, marketing, and sales departments of book publishers, and our aim is to let them all work together as a single team.
 The book publishing domain is very complex, requiring a well structured and complex back end and a well-crafted user interface.

-This is not a VC-ish operation, and client fit is much more important to us than achieving someone else’s growth target.
+This is not a VC-ish operation, and client fit is much more important to us than taking on new clients for the sake of monthly numbers.